nauam/Courses/docs/developer/01-plugin-development.md

 - `instance-scope-node-attribute`
   - Value is the name of a Node attribute to use for instance-scoped properties for _Node Services_ plugins `NodeExecutor` and `FileCopier` only.
 - `selectionAccessor`, values:
-  - `STORAGE_PATH` - display an additional input to select a Storage Path string from QW Control's [Key Storage Facility](/administration/security/key-storage.md).
+  - `STORAGE_PATH` - display an additional input to select a Storage Path string from Rundeck's [Key Storage Facility](/administration/security/key-storage.md).
 - `storage-path-root`
   - Value is a Storage Path indicating the root to use if the selectionAccessor is `STORAGE_PATH`.
 - `storage-file-meta-filter`
   - Value is a Storage metadata filter string, indicating the types of Storage Files to select from if selectionAccessor is `STORAGE_PATH`.
-Filter string format: `metadatakey=value`, e.g. `QW Control-key-type=private`.
+Filter string format: `metadatakey=value`, e.g. `Rundeck-key-type=private`.
 - `valueConversion` defines a way to convert a the value of the resolved property.
 Allowed values:
   - `STORAGE_PATH_AUTOMATIC_READ` - automatically loads the storage contents from the given Storage Path, replacing the path with the loaded file contents as a String.
 E.g. can be used to load a Password file contents.
   - `PRIVATE_DATA_CONTEXT` - automatically read a value from the Private data context, which contains Secure Authentication Job Option values.
 E.g. With this conversion enabled, a config value of "option.mypassword" would be replaced with the value of a secure authentication job option named "mypassword".